 4th of July Summer Safety Tips

 The 4th of July is one of the best times of the year in Missouri.
 Many people get together to celebrate freedom, friends, and food.
-Unfortunately, the holiday can also be dangerous due to different risks that are present.
+Unfortunately, the holiday can also be dangerous due to the different risks that are present.
 When trying to stay safe during the holiday, there are a few important safety tips to follow to protect yourself from harm.

 Handle Fireworks with Caution